Speak to a licensed agent (M-F 9am-5pm)

 Medicare Part B Premium IRMAA Adjustments

-IRMAA is extra charge beneficiaries pay in addition to the standard premium.
+IRMAA is an extra charge beneficiaries pay in addition to the standard premium.

 Review the table below to see how much your monthly Part B premium will be – depending on your income from two years ago.